Inside the Party Dungeon of One of History's Biggest Arms Dealers

 I followed the pair down the winding staircase, its marble steps flanked by mosaics made from hundreds of tiny mirrors.
 Greeting us at the bottom of the staircase was a huge gilded gold eagle on a white pedestal.

-An Economist report estimates that Khashoggi required around £160,000 a day to maintain his lifestyle.
-His friends included movie stars, world leaders and European kings, and it was in this basement where those elements of his lifestyle converged.
+An Economist report estimates that Khashoggi required around $250,000 a day to maintain his lifestyle.
+His friends included movie stars, world leaders, and European kings, and it was in this basement where those elements of his lifestyle converged.
 This was where his legendary parties took place, and it has remained more or less untouched since he left.

 Khashoggi’s private bar